 I went to Easter Island last year with the ticket being MEL-AKL-PPT-IPC-SCL priced just over $1,400 using expedia.
 As above, flight from PPT-IPC run only on Tuesday, so please search accordingly.

-The only other way to get to Easter Island is via Santiago de Chile.
+The only other way to get to Easter Island is with a stopover in Santiago.
 This clearly involves a much longer travel time, but can work out a lot cheaper!

 It is a while since I have looked at details, but as a general rule I beleive that the best way to get to IPC is doing a “domestic” trip originating in Chile.
 Tickets from Australia via Tahiti etc are way more expensive than getting all the way over to Santiago.